turingcompl33t/windows-internals/Threads/Synchronization.md

     )
 ```

-Enter and leave critical sections.
+The APIs available for entering and leaving critical sections include:

 ```
 VOID EnterCriticalSection(